-When we show up at the polling station the first surprise is they don't want to see our driving licenses.
-It is logical: voting is a basic right that shouldn't be curtailed by lack of photo id.
-The voting does take some filling in ovals with a provided pen; putting an 'X' is not enough.
-When I'm doe I start looking for a ballot box and can't to see any.
+When we show up at the polling station my first surprise is they don’t want to see our driving licenses.
+It makes sense: voting is a basic right that shouldn’t be curtailed by lack of photo id.
+The voting does take some filling in ovals with a provided pen; putting an X is not enough.
+When I’m done I start looking for a ballot box and can’t to see any.

 One of the ladies points out to the big machine that looks like a laser printer.
 In Poland the ballot box is usually draped in national colors.
 Here it’s a grey office appliance that says Diebolt on the front.
 I push my ballot in and the machine scans it purring quietly.
 As much as I like technology and don’t have much patience for conspiracy theories that makes me feel a bit uneasy.
 I would be hard pressed to find a better use for open source software and hardware than voting machines.
 Why am I expected to put my trust in some unknown programming team skills?
 At least this type is just a scanner.
 The paper ballots are still there if some group of masochists would like to recount them.

 But thanks to the technology I can check the results from Killington the same evening.
 Looks like we’ve introduced a bit of a diversity around here.
 Perhaps not enough to stop the town from seceding and joining New Hampshire one day, but it’s good to know we’ve left our mark.
 Literally and figuratively.